 If we look at the options below the post, we see that we can add a custom image for Facebook, Google+ and LinkedIn, as well as Pinterest.
 Also, you can add a custom title and description for those and a custom tweet as well.

-In the previous settings you were able to globally set the button locations, but here you can change those just for this specific post.
-You can even hide it if for some reason you don’t want the post shared.
-And you can change the Floating Buttons as well.
+In the previous settings you were able to toggle pin image for browser extensions, set pin browser image location, and globally set the button locations for this specific post.
+In other words, you can override the default settings.
+And you can toggle the Floating Buttons on and off as well.

 Click to Tweet Button and Creation